-Chip and pin
+Chip and PIN explained

 The last 12 years has seen more and more PDQ machines enter the UK Market, some good some bad.
 The popularity for small and large companies adopting this technology has grown year on year enabling customers to pay for products via debit and credit cards.
 The introduction of Apple Pay and increase in contactless payments to £30 last September has allowed companies to eliminate queues at the checkout and provide a quicker payment facility.
 In this blog, we will discuss where the term ‘Chip and PIN’ originates from and how it has helped businesses.